Anomalous current fluctuations from Euler hydrodynamics: Conclusions

-{\it Conclusions.}--- We have studied anomalous charge current fluctuations in a family of stochastic cellular automata and characterized both large and typical fluctuations based only on Euler hydrodynamics, reproducing the microscopic results obtained in Ref.~\cite{Krajnik2022} when specializing to the single-file (i.e. deterministic) limit $\Gamma=0$.
-The key insight is that initial fluctuations, carried by Euler hydrodynamics, fully control fluctuations both on the typical and large scales in the single-file case.
-To implement the idea, we employed BMFT to compute the SCGF and proposed a BMFT-based approach to describe typical fluctuations induced by initial Gaussian fluctuations (in a forthcoming work Ref.~\cite{diffusion_BMFT}, it is also shown how BMFT provides the full diffusive-order hydrodynamic equation, where the long-range correlations predicted by BMFT are the source of diffusive-order terms).
-Our work clarifies for the first time the hydrodynamic origin of anomalous fluctuations, which we believe is generic among systems that exhibit anomalous fluctuations.
+We have studied anomalous charge current fluctuations in a family of stochastic cellular automata and characterized both large and typical fluctuations based only on Euler hydrodynamics, reproducing the microscopic results obtained in Ref.~\cite{Krajnik2022} when specializing to the deterministic limit $\Gamma=0$.
+The key insight is that initial fluctuations, carried by Euler hydrodynamics, fully control fluctuations both on the typical and large scales in the deterministic case.
+To implement the idea, we employed BMFT to compute the SCGF and proposed a BMFT-based approach to describe typical fluctuations induced by initial Gaussian fluctuations (in Ref.~\cite{diffusion_BMFT}, it is also shown how BMFT provides the full diffusive-order hydrodynamic equation, where the long-range correlations predicted by BMFT are the source of diffusive-order terms).
+Following Ref.~\cite{gopalakrishnan2024nongaussian}, our work further clarifies the hydrodynamic origin of anomalous fluctuations, which we believe is generic among systems that exhibit anomalous fluctuations.

 While initial fluctuations remain the only source of large fluctuations even in the stochastic case $\Gamma\neq0$, it turns out that typical fluctuations are nontrivially influenced by the presence of stochasticity, which is not prescribed by initial fluctuations.
 We expect that stochasticity induces normal diffusion, and it would be very interesting to reproduce Eq.~\eqref{generalized_dist} by extending the formalism we introduced to incorporate normal diffusion.
-The observation of the distribution (\ref{sf_dist}) in a classical spin chain \cite{Krajnik2024_1} therefore supports the absence of normal diffusion in the easy-axis regime \cite{Prelovsek1,Prelovsek2}.
-Other important directions are to obtain the exact FCS of the SCCA via microscopic computations and establish a scattering description of thermodynamics, as recently obtained for classical integrable spin chains \cite{bastianello2024landaulifschitz}.
+The observation of the single-file distribution in a classical spin chain \cite{Krajnik2024_1} therefore supports the absence of normal diffusion in the easy-axis regime \cite{Prelovsek1,Prelovsek2}.
+It would also be illuminating to obtain the exact FCS of the SCCA with generic $\Gamma$ via microscopic computations and to establish a scattering description of thermodynamics, as recently obtained for classical integrable spin chains \cite{bastianello2024landaulifschitz}.

+Another important direction to pursue is to apply the BMFT-based framework we have formulated to anomalous typical fluctuations in the isotropic Heisenberg chain.
+We expect that such an approach would also allow us to describe the hydrodynamic origin of the superdiffusive spin current fluctuations in the model, which have recently been scrutinized extensively.